Trombidiidae

 Their life pattern is in stages similar to other members of the Prostigmata: egg, pre-larva, larva, protonymph, deutonymph, tritonymph and adult (male or female).
 They usually have only one breeding cycle per year.

 They are active predators as grown adults.
-As early instars they are often parasites of insects and other arachnids.
+As larvae they are often parasites of insects and other arachnids.
+This lifestyle is typical of the Parasitengona.

 One well-known species from Europe, Asia, and North Africa is Trombidium holosericeum.
 The systematics of this group has been in flux and many former subfamilies of this are now raised to families within the Trombidioidea.